Category Archives: British Royals

 Catherine of Aragon, circa 1502; Credit – Wikipedia

 King Henry VII did not want to lose Catherine of Aragon’s dowry or the alliance he had made with Spain, so he offered his new heir Henry, who was five years younger than Catherine, to be her husband.
-A number of problems with negotiations made it doubtful that the marriage would ever take place.
+Several problems with negotiations made it doubtful that the marriage would ever take place.
 With little money, Catherine lived as a virtual prisoner at Durham House in London from 1502 – 1509.
 King Henry VII died on April 21, 1509, and 17-year-old Henry succeeded him.

 King Henry VIII, 1509; Credit – Wikipedia